I explore links between the brain, personality, and behavior—especially as these are implicated in our attempts at self-control and multitasking.

 NEUROSCIENCE OF REWARD AND self-control

-Since that fateful day in the garden, human beings have struggled to negotiate between fleeting, short-term pleasures and the broader, lasting consequences of our decisions.
+Since that fateful day in the garden, we human beings have struggled to negotiate between fleeting, short-term pleasures and the broader, lasting consequences of our decisions.
 For most of human history, self-control has primarily been a topic for philosophical inquiry and discussion.
 Recently, with the emergence of experimental psychology and cognitive neuroscience, scientists have begun to delineate brain-behavior relationships underlying successful (and un-successful) control of our thoughts, desires, and behaviors.
 My research focuses on individual differences in how people respond to rewarding stimuli, such as appetizing foods, how they exert control over these responses, and the extent to which these processes are predictive of real world behaviors.

 media multitasking and self-control failure